wp-plugins/jonradio-multiple-themes/readme.txt

 **Use with other Plugins**:  **BuddyPress** and Theme Test Drive plugins must both be Deactivated when jonradio Multiple Themes is Activated

-**Changing Theme Options (Widgets, Sidebars, Menus, Templates, Background, Header, etc.)?**:  See the FAQ (Frequently-Asked Questions) tab for important information on changing Options on Themes other than the Current Theme.
+**Changing Theme Options (Widgets, Sidebars, Menus, Templates, Background, Header, etc.)?**:  See the FAQ (Frequently-Asked Questions) tab for important information and warnings on changing Options on Themes other than the Current Theme.

 To select all Pages, Posts, Archives, Categories, etc. that begin with the same partial URL, a "Prefix URL" can be specified by selecting the Prefix checkbox when creating an entry on the Settings page for the jonradio Multiple Themes plugin.
 Restriction:  the Prefix URL cannot contain all or part of a Query, which is the portion of a URL that begins with a question mark ("?").
 Although the Prefix cannot contain a Query, URLs containing a Query will be matched by the Prefix.